 UWS admits new students into the certificate of advanced study in sports nutrition each fall (October) and spring (April).

-The application packet includes a list of the material that must be submitted for official consideration of an applicant's file.
 Applicants should carefully review the program's selection criteria to ensure that they are making the best possible presentation of their qualifications.
 The application for admission and additional information is available on the UWS website.